bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Variables</h4>

-Variables are one of the more sought after features of CSS that Sass provides.
-With Sass you can define variables and then reuse them as necessary.
+<p>Variables are one of the more sought after features of CSS that Sass
+provides.
+With Sass you can define variables and then reuse them as necessary.</p>

-Variables are defined with a dollar sign, $, followed by the variable name.
+<p>Variables are defined with a dollar sign, $, followed by the variable
+name.
 Between the variable name and value is a colon followed by an empty space, such as $font-base: 1em.
-As for the value of the variable, it may be a number, string, color, boolean, null, or a list of values separated by spaces or commas.
+As for the value of the variable, it may be a number, string, color, boolean, null, or a list of values separated by spaces or commas.</p>

 <h4>Sass</h4>